Wills, Trusts & Probate

 What is the difference between a will and a trust?

-When preparing for your estate planning consultation, bring information about your assets, debts, family members, and any existing estate planning documents.
-This includes property deeds, bank statements, insurance policies, and retirement account details.
-Having this information available helps your advisor create a comprehensive plan tailored to your needs and ensures important considerations are not overlooked.
+When preparing for an estate planning appointment, gather information about your assets, debts, and existing documents.
+Helpful items include property deeds, recent account statements, insurance policies, retirement account details, and copies of any current wills, trusts, or beneficiary forms.
+Also prepare a list of family members, potential guardians, and people you might name as agents or executors.
+Having this information available at the start of the process helps create a comprehensive plan more efficiently and ensures important considerations are not overlooked during drafting.

 Leave a Reply